This page may contain affiliate links, see our disclaimer here.

 What we do know is that she was found on coins discovered in the drowned city of Olous, which is now in the Bay of Elounda, and can be visited by snorkelling, much like a mermaid, in that beautiful bay.

-The hotel named Vritomartis in the south of Crete is named after this Goddess.
+The small Cretan village with a nearby resort named Vritomartis in the south of Crete are named after this Goddess.
 This naturist resort on a beautiful coast is isolated and remote, scenic and private.